aditri1001/RochPaperScissor/README.md

-Sure!
-Here's a more casual and conversational README for your Rock Paper Scissors game:

----

 # Rock Paper Scissors Game

 Hey there!
 Welcome to the Rock Paper Scissors Game!
 This is a simple and fun game where you can play Rock, Paper, Scissors against the computer.
 It's built with basic HTML, CSS, and JavaScript.